-Petitioner William James Payton was sentenced to an aggregate sentence of 135 months imprisonment for interfering with commerce by robbery and brandishing a firearm in furtherance of a drug-trafficking crime.
+Petitioner was sentenced to 144 months imprisonment for conspiring to possess with intent to distribute methamphetamine.
 (ROA.
-53-56, 74-75.)
-The district court ordered a three-year term of supervised release to follow his term of imprisonment.
+51-52, 68, 94-95, 119-120.).
+The district court ordered a three-year term of supervised release to follow her term of imprisonment.
 (ROA.
-75.)
+68-69, 119-120.)

-Petitioner is subject to a number of conditions in connection with his future term of supervised release.
-Among them, the district court set a condition which requires Petitioner to:
+Petitioner is subject to a number of conditions in connection with her future term of supervised release.
+Among them, the district court set a condition in the judgment which requires Petitioner to: